Alcohol causes muscles to relax more, including those found in your throat.

 Air from breathing as you sleep still needs to rush in and out, but now through a much narrower air passage.

-The air speeds up and soft tissues found in your throat and mouth vibrates and causes the sound that you hate as snoring.
+The air speeds up and soft tissues found in your throat and mouth vibrates and causes the sound that we know as snoring.